aminekun90/mdns_listener_advanced/README.md

 This script is tested on Windows 10, linux and mac os.

-This code is fully compatible with https://github.com/aminekun90/python_zeroconf_publisher you broadcast your device as you like with additional data
+I recommand using python publisher https://github.com/aminekun90/python_zeroconf_publisher since this code is fully compatible with it, if you dont have access to it you can contact me further bellow ;) I can make you an offer.

 Note: Core code credits goes to @Richie765 : https://github.com/Richie765/mdns-listener upgraded and edited to be compatible with a python publisher by @aminekun90